gene-git/Arch-mkpkg/README.md

 mkpkg has one dependency,  python.

-It does use makepkg to perform package builds in the usual way.
+It uses makepkg to perform the actual package builds in the usual way.
 That said,  makepkg is a part of pacman which is always installed and thus not a 'dependency' in the PKGBUILD meaning.

-When a tool chain used to build a package is updated, then it's good practice to rebuild packages which use that tool chain.
+When a tool chain used to build a package is updated, it's good practice, IMHO, to rebuild packages which use that tool chain.
 For example, when gcc, cargo, binutils et al are updated packages using those tools should also be updated.
+As mentioned above, whenever compiler/binutils tool chain changes, I always rebuild and test my kernel packages.

-While static linked libraries surely don't demand a ebuild to function, because the older library is part of the binary itself, it's still good idea to rebuild it.
-This will pick up fixes, including security related ones,  as well as improvements.
-Of course, it's always sensible to confirm that the application properly builds and works with the newer tool or library.
+While static linked libraries surely don't demand a rebuild to function, obviously, because the older library is part of the binary itself, it's still a good idea to rebuild it.
+This will pick up bug fixes, including security related ones, as well as improvements.
+Of course, it's always sensible to confirm that an application properly builds and works with the newer tool or library as well.

-Another example.
+Here's an example.
 The *refind* boot manager statically links against gnu-efi.
-So when gnu-efi is updated, refind should probably be rebuilt as well.
+So when gnu-efi is updated, refind should be rebuilt as well even though the previous one will continue to work just fine.

+Recently, arch started switching many packages to be compiled with lto.
+The gnu-efi package was subsequently compiled with " -flto -ffat-lto-object".
+The refind boot manager statically links gnu-efi.
+At this point, refind itself had not changed and so it's up to date as far standard approach is concerned.

+However, I would like to know as early as possible that refind builds and runs with the the new gnu--efi library that was updated.
+In fact, unfortunately perhaps, this build failed and refind not longer builds with the updated gnu-efi library due to lto changes.
+Good to know.

+You could of course have waited until refind itself gets an update and then discover - oh no it no longer builds.
+But, by doing this early and in this case knowing refind itself has not changed, I know with certainty that this problem stems from the gnu-efi rebuild and not from a refind change - without even looking at any refind source changes.

+Given the large number of packages I build I doubt I'd remember what trigger packages are approprate for every package anyway.
+Computers are good at automating repetitive tasks after all and are much quicker at identifying the trigger packages.

 mkpkg was created to address this need.
+It automates this for you and rebuilds packages when needed.
+This allows for early detection of problems or confirmation that things are actually fine.

 # 2. Source for mkpkg